sirrice/sirrice.github.io/tasks.md

 Open-ended projects are trickier and meant as research projects.
 Research projects demand the ability to look for answers to your questions.
 So, before condacting the professor, read the papers and formulate a high level plan for how to tackle the problem.

+If interested, contact the professor with a description of the project you are interested in, your understanding of the papers/relevant material, and your availability -- hours per week, and intended semester(s) of commitment.

 <!--finish robert's sql stepper/debugger demo-->

 ## SQL Tutor